Fastdruid/ReCDTV/README.md

 4) Swap to SMD cap & resistor setup (like the A1200).
 5) Use a single chip for 2MB of memory
 6) Allow a 2MB 8375 Agnus to be used.
+7) Add Fast RAM expansion using DMAC functionality (as the A590 does).

 ## Other things of note.